Skip to main content

 Neuro-Immune Modulation

-The relationship between cortisol and the is bidirectional.
+The relationship between cortisol and the immune system is bidirectional.
 While cortisol modulates immune activity, inflammatory cytokines produced by the immune system can stimulate the HPA axis.
 In a state of chronic stress, this can create a self-perpetuating cycle of inflammation and cortisol production.

 A key academic sign of recovery is the breaking of this cycle.
 This can be observed through a reduction in systemic inflammatory markers, such as C-reactive protein (CRP).
 This dampening of chronic inflammation signifies that the communication between the neuroendocrine and immune systems is no longer dominated by alarm signals, but has returned to a state of adaptive homeostasis.